SlateFoundation/slate-cbl/README.md

 - [ ] Remove hardcoded subtraction of 8 to go from grade to level
 - [ ] Eliminate `Slate.cbl.widget.*` namespace, all classes should be `view.*` or `field.*`
 - [ ] Move common store constructor->dirty=true, loadIfDirty, unload methods to lazydata package, override loadIfDirty where needed

+## Best Practices

+- Use `select`/`clear` events instead of `change` to monitor navigation combos for route updates -- they only fire in response to direct user input
+- Ensure blank components aren't appended to paths
+- Use apply->update config flow for subcomponents